Kudoes/RealTime-Face-Anonymization/README.md

 ## Requirements:

 1. This program was tested on both Windows 10 and MacOS.
-It has not been tested on Linux OS, but that is not to say that it does not work on them.
+It has not been tested on Linux, but that is not to say that it will not work on Linux operating systems.

 2. Python 3.7